 How to remember the spectrum?

-- Waves (radio and microwave) at the low energy end
+- Radio and Microwaves are at the low energy end

 - Infrared is "before red"

 - Visible light goes "Roy G Bv": Red Orange Yellow Green Blue Violet

 - Rays (X-rays and gamma rays) at the high energy end

 To remember the energy and danger levels, think "Radio is low, but rays are like razors".

 Electromagnetic radiation behaves as waves, but also behaves as packets of energy called Photons.